amitu/martd/README.md

 Browser, or other clients connect to martd and wait for events.
 A JS library is available as part of this server, /client.js.

-The emphasis is on supporting all possible clients browsers.
+The emphasis is on supporting all possible clients/browsers.

 Clients wait on data on "channels".
 Channels have data retention, and client related attributes.
 Channels are created on from server side, IP whitelisting,